apptvvandr/sonerezh_dark_theme/README.md

 ----------------

 - Download and extract the project
-- Copy and paste "app" directory in your Sonerezh main directory, replace file
+- Copy and paste "app" directory in your Sonerezh main directory, replace files
 - Enjoy !